“Fascinating, insightful, and surprisingly funny.” — Chris Brubeck, ‘fairly sane and highly functional’ jazz musician and classical composer.

 ABOUT SHRINKTUNES MEDIA:

 Shrinktunes Media is the publishing company Judith formed in 2002, named for her overlapping interests in psychology and music.
-Its first publication was Thought Food: Readings in the Psychology of Music, a collection of Judith's short stories, published magazine and newspaper articles that nicely supplemented the course she was teaching by showing how music is actually experienced in the real world.
+Its first publication was Thought Food: Readings in the Psychology of Music, a collection that nicely supplemented the new Psychology of Music course she designed and taught by showing how music is actually experienced in the real world.

 In 2012, Shrinktunes Media published The Insanity Hoax: Exposing the Myth of the Mad Genius.
 This was a year after its first musical project appeared: the co-executive production of the acclaimed Trust, by the wonderful Sean Smith Quartet (Smithereen Records, 2011).
 This CD was then followed by Beautiful Love, the stunning solo CD of Paulinho Garcia, the marvelous Brazilian guitarist/singer.
 This delicious assortment of fifteen love songs was released to great enthusiasm on Valentine's Day, 2014, as a co-production of Shrinktunes Media and Jazzmin Records.